 Drivers have a presumed duty of care when they get behind the wheel of a car in Sarasota and the rest of Florida.
 This means that they are expected to act as any reasonable person would in order to keep other drivers and pedestrians safe.
 When someone uses their cellphone, such as texting while driving, they are acting recklessly, and therefore breaching their duty of care.
 If this breach led to a car accident, which caused injuries, then the at-fault party could be found liable for your damages.

 Despite how clear it may seem that distracted driving caused the accident, the burden of proof lies with the victim.
-Therefore, in order to claim compensation for your injuries in Sarasota, FL, you should speak to a personal injury lawyer.
+Therefore, in order to claim compensation for your injuries in Sarasota, FL, you should speak to a Sarasota car accident lawyer.

 Distracted Driving Isn’t Worth the Risk